OpShin/opshin/README.md

 #### Eopsin Pioneer Program

-Check out the [eopsin-pioneer-program]( https://github.com/OpShin/eopsin-pioneer-program) for a host of educational example contracts, test cases and off-chain code.
+Check out the [opshin-pioneer-program]( https://github.com/OpShin/opshin-pioneer-program) for a host of educational example contracts, test cases and off-chain code.

 #### Example repository

-Check out the [eopsin-example]( https://github.com/OpShin/eopsin-example) repository for a quick start in setting up a development environment and compiling some sample contracts yourself.
+Check out the [opshin-example]( https://github.com/OpShin/opshin-example) repository for a quick start in setting up a development environment and compiling some sample contracts yourself.